Printable Page Dairy News Return to Menu - Page 1 2 3 5 12

 Butter - Central U.S.

-for these loads.
-Spot loads of 80 percent butterfat butter are available though
+interest remains strong.
+Spot purchasers say loads of 80 percent butterfat

 Prices for: Central, All First Sales, F.O.B., Grade AA, Edible Butter